 According to an article published in the Proceedings of the National Academy of Sciences of the United States of America, a few reports of the large reticulated python attacking humans have been received.

 What Do Pythons Eat as Pets?

-As pets, pythons will eat a carnivorous diet that’s heavy in prey like mice and rats.
+As pets, pythons eat a carnivorous diet that’s heavy in prey like mice and rats.
 While pythons eat live prey in nature, pet snakes can eat recently deceased meals.
-For example, mice that were frozen (and properly thawed) can form the foundation of a pet python’s diet.
+For example, mice that were frozen (and properly thawed) often form the foundation of a pet python’s diet.

 Ball pythons are the most common python that’s kept as a pet.
 In the wild, ball pythons prey on rats, mice, and birds, making them relevant pest controllers in Africa.
 Ball pythons make excellent pets as they feed on rodents and are content to eat either live or pre-killed prey, as long as they are small enough to be swallowed.